GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 ### Clearing the Banners

-Two possible actions for clearing banners:
+There are two possible actions for clearing banners:

 - Delete a banner by its name.
 - Delete all the banners in game.